 Administrative offices for the College of Science & Engineering are located on the first floor of the Tucker Technology Center (Suite 102).
 Tucker also houses departmental offices of computer science, engineering and mathematics.
-Chemistry, environmental science, geology, and physics and astronomy are located in the Sid W. Richardson Building.
+Chemistry & biochemistry, environmental sciences, geological sciences, and physics & astronomy are located in the Sid W. Richardson Building.
 Departmental offices for biology and psychology are in Winton-Scott Hall.
 Nutritional Sciences is in the Annie Richardson Bass Building.